kata-ai/kata-platform-docs/docs/nl-studio/super-model.md

 **How to use Kata Entity in BOT?**
 Same as using any other NL from NL Studio, simply add the NL in Bot's NL and you can use it as attributes.
 For more details, refer to documentation [click here](/kata-ml/nlu/#nl-studio-nlu)

+**How to add this entity to my existing Project?**
+Currently, Kata Entity is only available for new Projects.
+You can create a new project and use it as stated above.

-**Why my Kata Entity is not improved after I input training data it?**
+**Why is the prediction result is not improved after I add training data?**
-Currently the training data that User give is not directly influence the model to ensure model's quality, but every correction that User give would be saved and evaluate later for model's improvement.
-In order to rise the quality of Kata Entity, we encourage you to give correction every time you see error in prediction.
+Currently, the training data that you add does not directly influence the model to ensure model's quality, but every correction that you give would be saved and evaluated later for the model's improvement.
+In order to improve the quality of Kata Entity, we encourage you to give correction every time you see errors in prediction.

-**Can I add or delete labels in kataent?**
+**Can I add or delete labels in entity `kata`?**
 Kata Entity can not be edited or updated.
-Give suggestion to us if you feel there are labels that should be included.
+Feel free to give us suggestions if you feel there are labels that should be included.

-**How to add this entity to existing Project?**
-Currently Kata Entity only available for new Projects.

 **Is this available in English?**
-Currently Kata Entity only available for NLU Bahasa Indonesia
+Currently, Kata Entity only available for NLU Bahasa Indonesia